alae-touba/discussing-spring-security-servlet-authentication/README.md

 So, developers can implement custom **`AuthenticationProvider`** instances to integrate Spring Security with their authentication logic.

-This interface has many OOTB implementations, the most common is **`DaoAuthenticationProvider`** (we’ll talk about it later):
+This interface has many OOTB implementations, the most common is **`DaoAuthenticationProvider`** (we’ll talk more about it later):
 - Retrieves user details from a **`UserDetailsService`** (usually backed by a database).
 - Validates credentials (e.g., username and password).

-You can also provide your own implemenatation of **`AuthenticationProvider` if you need to control the authentication logic:**
+You can also provide your own implemenatation of `AuthenticationProvider` if you need to control the authentication logic:

 ```java
 @Component